tagion/tagion/docs/docs/architecture/Network_Modes.md

 This mode allows for easy debugging since all logs and the startup are very easily created.

 # Mode 1
 This mode uses NNG sockets for creating a simple gossip protocol.
 The address of the nodes is loaded from the dart and the number of nodes are still fixed.
-The nodes are spawned as *separate* programs and one node can go down (ex. segfault) without the entire network chrashing.
+The nodes are spawned as *separate* programs and one node can go down (ex. segfault) without the entire network crashing.

 # Mode 2
 This mode runs like Mode 1, but where mode1 does not allow for *catch-up* if a node goes down and wants to join again mode 2 does.
 This means that a node is able to subscribe to the recorder as well as synchronize the database simultaneously in the end being able to join theg graph again.